 Yiddish cinema was the product of a changing world and a desire to hold onto traditions and ideals that were being questioned by the majority of Jews.
 While Hollywood’s filmmakers presented a picture of the American ‘melting pot’ and their own desire to assimilate into American society, Yiddish filmmakers celebrated the beauty and particularity of Jewish life and culture.
 The lecture will trace the history of Yiddish cinema from its early years as a showcase for Yiddish theater in Eastern Europe through its Golden Age in both Poland and the United States in the 1930’s through today’s renewed interest.

-In 1980, Belgian filmmaker Samy Szlingerbaum wrote and directed Brussels-Transit, the first Yiddish feature-length film narrative to be made in thirty years.
+In 1980, Belgian filmmaker Samy Szlingerbaum wrote and directed Brussels-Transit, the first Yiddish feature-length narrative to be made in thirty years.
 Since that time, filmmakers in France, Israel and the United States have turned to Yiddish as the central language of their films.
 In 2011, Eve Annenberg’s Romeo and Juliet in Yiddish opened in New York and two years later, Naomi Jaye’s Canadian production The Pin was released.
-Last year, Amos Gitai’s Israeli film Tsili has Yiddish as the primary spoken language and productions like Menashe continue to be made.
+In 2014, Amos Gitai’s Israeli film Tsili with Yiddish as the primary spoken language was released and productions like Menashe and The Vigil were respectively released in 2017 and 2019.
 Just why is there renewed interest and what are the various factors that have brought about new Yiddish filmmaking?
 The lecture will show how each sphere-- Europe, Israel and America-- is impacted by different circumstances.